lmparppei/BeatPlugins/README.md

 #### Calling Plugin Methods

+If you want to run plugin code from inside an HTML window/panel, you need to send it to the plugin for evaluation using `Beat.call`, ie. `Beat.call("Beat.log('Hello')")`.

-Because of Beat scope, you can't run normal functions through evaluation.
+There are some quirks because of JavaScript scope and asynchronous communication.
+This is why you **can't** run plain functions through evaluation.
 For example, this **WILL NOT WORK**:

 HTML:
 ```